milenoss/mod-3-code-challenge/README.md

 - As a user, I can click a button to like an image.
 When I click, the number of likes the image has should increase by one without the page refreshing.

-- As a user, I can enter text in an input field, submit the form the input is in, and add a comment to the image without the page refreshing.
+- As a user, I can enter text in an input field, and submit the form that the input is in.
+When I do, the app should add comment to the image without the page refreshing.
 I should see my new comment *below* any previous comments.

 - As a user, when I refresh the page, any comments or likes I have added should still be there.
 When a user adds a like or a comment, make sure their changes are sent to the backend API.